 MONTHLY ROTATING SCHEDULE

-1st Saturday: Wai‘ōhinu Recycling & Transfer Station (Residential only)
+1st Saturday of every month: Wai‘ōhinu Recycling & Transfer Station (Residential only)

-2nd Saturday: Waimea Recycling & Transfer Station (Residential only)
+2nd Saturday of every month: Waimea Recycling & Transfer Station (Residential only)

-3rd Saturday: Kealakehe (Kona) Recycling & Transfer Station (Residential only)
+3rd Saturday of every month: Kealakehe (Kailua-Kona) Recycling & Transfer Station (Residential only)

-4th Saturday: Hilo Recycling & Transfer Station (Residential only)
+4th Saturday of every month: Hilo Recycling & Transfer Station (Residential only)

 State of hawai‘i electronic device recycling program

 The State of Hawai‘i Legislature enacted Act 13 Relating to Electronic Device Recycling during the First Special Session of 2008, this law mandates Manufacturers are responsible to establish, conduct and manage take-back recycling programs for Covered Electronic Devices (CEDs).
 CEDs include computers (desktops, laptops & notebooks), computer monitors and computer printers (multi-function printers okay); these devices are eligible for take-back options as of January 1, 2010.
 Televisions have been covered since January 1, 2011.

 The State of Hawai‘i Department of Health is charged with implementing this program, for more information on the Hawai‘i Electronic Device Recycling Program (HEDRP) please visit their website.
 On the HEDRP website is a list of Manufacturers registered and covered under this program (updated April 2014) and information on how to return your CED to the Manufacturer for proper recycling.